 Many sports and fitness brands partner with a 3PL so they can focus their time and energy on growing their business and building customer relationships, rather than packing and shipping orders.
 ShipBob is an international, tech-enabled 3PL that helps sports and fitness ecommerce brands get products into their customers’ hands faster and at the most affordable cost.

 “Customers get accustomed to a certain shipping service level at a low price — often free — and want it faster over time.
 Ever since we started our partnership with ShipBob in the summer of 2018, they’ve been able to deliver the customer service level we need at the right cost.”

 Michael Peters, Vice President of TB12

-Finding the right 3PL provider to manage hair care fulfillment is an important step in growing your ecommerce business.
-ShipBob offers expertise in this industry and provides best-in-class ecommerce fulfillment option for growing hair care ecommerce businesses.
+Finding the right 3PL provider to manage hair care fulfilment is an important step in growing your ecommerce business.
+ShipBob offers expertise in this industry and provides best-in-class ecommerce fulfilment option for growing hair care ecommerce businesses.

 Albums, vinyls, and other media has a prominent stake in the ecommerce market.
 With so many orders to fill in short time frames, it’s tough for record labels, recording artists, and other media companies to keep customers happy.

 “I found ShipBob’s self-onboarding Growth Plan program to be straightforward and the user interface is really easy.
 The instructions on how to get started with ShipBob are step-by-step.
 Whenever I got stuck, I just emailed ShipBob’s support team, and they came back with screenshots or fixed the issue for me.”

 With ShipBob, music artists and labels can offer faster, more affordable shipping to better improve delivery speeds and increase conversion rates — without having to worry about doing it all themselves.